Skip to main content

 WebDAV on Windows

-You can also integrate the mailbox Drive as a network drive under Windows.
+You can integrate the mailbox Drive as a network drive under Windows.

 For access via WebDAV you need the following login data: